What is your best healthy eating plan for weight loss

 Retirees must take control of their health.
-Is water the best healthy eating plan for weight loss magic?
+Is water added to your diet the best healthy eating plan for weight loss magic?
 You can make your own decision.

 Health costs are a real factor of concern in retirement.

-Weight gain for the retired generation is a serious matter.
+Weight gain for the retired generation is a serious matter because it affects your over all health and health care costs.
+Health care costs keep rising.
+Ask any retiree about the insurance monthly premiums we pay.
 Weight gain is one of the factors in rising health care costs.

 Help your retirement funds last longer.

-Being overweight has been linked to a number of chronic diseases.
+Being overweight has can drain your retirement funds quicker that expected.
+This particular condition has been linked to a number of chronic diseases.
 Heart disease.
 Dementia.
 Alzheimer’s.
 Cancer.
 Overwhelming depression.

 Add this to the frightening news of diabetes.
 The number of cases has been rising so rapidly.